9 Best Walks Along the Pacific Coast Highway© NZPocketGuide.com

 4. Anaura Bay Walkway (2 Hours Loop)

 This walk has it all: the views, the forest and the wildlife!
 Situated in the Anaura Bay Scenic Reserve, the Anaura Bay Walkway takes you through mixed forest abundant with birds.
 Take it slowly to increase your chances of spotting the usually inquisitive native birds.
-Then cross a farm paddock to an open ridge where you can marvel in the views of Anaura Bay, Motuoroi Island and the southern coast.
-This walk then loops back round via some pine forest, onto a 4×4 track, and back to the scenic reserve.
+Then, cross a farm paddock to an open ridge where you can marvel at the views of Anaura Bay, Motuoroi Island and the southern coast.
+This walk then loops back around via some pine forest, onto a 4WD track, and back to the scenic reserve.

 Location: Anaura Bay Scenic Reserve is at the northern end of Anaura Bay.
 Turn off State Highway 35 down Anaura Road.
-85km (53 miles) from Gisborne.
+Approximately 85 km (53 mi) from Gisborne.

 5. Mt Hikurangi Walkway (7 Hours One Way)

-The biggest mission on the East Cape has to be climbing Mt Hikurangi.
-Although it is possible to hike it in one day (if you’re fast), most people stay their overnight and revel in the beautiful sunrise the next morning.
+The biggest mission on the East Cape has to be climbing Mt Hikurangi (Te Ara ki Hikurangi).
+Although it is possible to hike in one day (if you’re fast), most people stay overnight and revel in the beautiful sunrise the next morning.
 Mt Hikurangi is the first point of contact for the sunrise in New Zealand!
 This mountain is steeped in cultural significance and provides some epic views of the surrounding mountains to anyone who climbs it.
-The Hikurangi Hut is about 10km (6 miles) from the start of the track (4-6 hours) and the climb to the summit is 2.5km (1-2 hours) away from the hut.
+The Hikurangi Hut is about 10 km (6 mi) from the start of the track (4-6 hours), and the climb to the summit is 2.5 km (1-2 hours) away from the hut.
 Note that you will need to gain access permission about seven days prior by contacting Te Runanganui o Ngati Porou at 068649004.
-Finally, check out How to Prepare for a Great Walk in New Zealand to see how to prepare for a multi-day walk.
+Guided hikes are also available.
+Finally, check out our guide to Multi-Day Hiking in New Zealand to see how to prepare for a multi-day walk.

-Location: Track entrance is at Pakihiroa Station along Tapuaeroa Road off State Highway 35.
-170km (105 miles) from Gisborne.
+Location: The track entrance is at Pakihiroa Station along Tapuaeroa Road off State Highway 35.
+Approximately 170 km (105 mi) from Gisborne.

 Hicks Bay Motel© Hicks Bay Motel

-Location: Starting at Opape Beach, off State Highway 35, walk east along the beach and cross a small stream where the entrance is signposted on the opposite bank.
-(The entrance is a little tough to find).
+Location: Opape Beach, off State Highway 35.
+Approximately 15.5 km (9.6 mi) from Opotiki.
+To find the walk, walk east along the beach and cross a stream where the entrance is signposted on the bank opposite.

-On the Gisborne end of the Pacific Coast Highway, check out the Okitu Bush Scenic Reserve (about 7km/4 miles from Gisborne) and the Wainui-Makorori Headland (9km/5.5 miles from Gisborne).
+On the Gisborne end of the Pacific Coast Highway, check out the Okitu Bush Scenic Reserve (about 7 km/4 mi from Gisborne) and the Wainui-Makorori Headland (9 km/5.5 miles from Gisborne).
 For more details on where to find these walks, check out 10 Gisborne Walks You Can’t Miss.

 Sources: